PowerPoint VBA Password Remover

 *Free trial shows password removal preview.
 Full version saves unlocked files.

-PowerPoint Macro Unlocking
+PowerPoint Presentation Unlocking

 Locked